Precepting

 Have you ever wanted to give back to your profession in a way that would have a long-lasting impact?
 Have you considered being a preceptor before but have questions about the role?

 The Mississippi State University Master of Physician Assistant Studies has the perfect opportunity for you - Becoming a Mississippi State University PA student preceptor!
-Your generous participation will not only have a lifelong impact on the PA student, but will be personally rewarding with the knowledge that you have had a primary role in mentoring the next generation of Mississippi PA providers.
+Your generous participation will have a lifelong impact on the PA student, and will be personally rewarding with the knowledge that you have had a primary role in mentoring the next generation of Mississippi PA providers.

 • Consideration for adjunct faculty status at MSU